jrandj/aws-solutions-architect-associate/README.md

     * CloudWatch monitors your AWS resources and the applications you run on AWS in real time.
 You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.

     * The CloudWatch home page automatically displays metrics about every AWS service you use.
 You can additionally create custom dashboards to display metrics about your custom applications and display custom collections of metrics that you choose.
+Alarms can also be created to notify you when thresholds are hit.

+    * CloudWatch with EC2 will monitor events every 5 minutes by default. you can have 1-minute intervals by turning on detailed monitoring.

+    * CloudWatch Events help you to respond to state changes in your AWS resources.

+    * CloudWatch Logs help you to aggregate, monitor, and store logs.

+    * CloudWatch monitors performance.
+CloudTrail monitors API calls in the AWS platform.

 1. AWS Config